The Connecticut State Capitol Police Department K-9 Unit was formed in 2014 as part of security upgrades made to the State Capitol Campus.

 The K-9 team attended a 10 week Explosive Detection Canine Handler Course hosted by the Boston Police Department K-9 Academy.
 As part of their continuous development the K-9 team attends in-service training with the Boston Police Department K-9 Academy at least twice a month for the rest of their career.

 Because of their specialized training in explosives detection, the K-9 team plays a significant role in creating a safe and secure environment in which to conduct the legislative process.
 The K-9 team accomplishes this by conducting security sweeps and searching packages that come into the Legislative Office Building and State Capitol Building.
+The K-9's visible presence acts as deterrent to those who seek to do us harm.

 In addition to regular patrol functions around the Capitol Campus, the K-9 unit is also available to assist other Police Departments through the regional mutual aid compact.
 As part of our community involvement the K-9 team periodically conducts public demonstrations of the team's skills and abilities.